• Share this on:

 • Consider targeting retailers directly to improve your bargaining position and potentially close deals faster.

-• Communicate your offer and terms to the targeted retailer (large or small).
+• Relate your offer and terms to the targeted retailer (large/small).
 Ask your existing buyers how they operate if you are unsure.
-The better informed you are, the better able you will be to set prices.

 3. What competition do you face on the European blankets and throws market?

-China is by far the leading supplier of blankets and throws to Europe, with a direct import market share of 56%.
-Germany trails behind at 6.8%.
-The remaining countries in the top 6 are India (5.3%), Poland (3.1%), Italy (3.0%) and Belgium (2.9%).
+China is by far the leading supplier of blankets and throws to Europe, with a direct import market share of 53% in 2024.
+European trade hubs Germany and the Netherlands follow with 7.2% and 4.7% respectively.
+Next are India (4.4%), Poland (3.6%) and Italy (3.2%).

 Re-exporters or producers

-It is important to be aware of the fact that European countries play different roles in the market.
+European countries have different roles in the HDHT market.
 Some are mainly importers and others are mainly manufacturers.
-Western European countries are mainly importers (and re-exporters).
-Most Western European importers do not just sell their products in their own country, but they also distribute them across the continent.
+Western European countries are mainly importers.
+Most Western European importers are re-exporters.
+They do not just sell products in their own country, but also distribute them across the continent.

 European production mainly takes place in Eastern Europe, mostly because of relatively low transport and labour costs.
-These countries can therefore be a good alternative for sourcing low- to mid-end products.
-Some high-end products from well-known premium brands with a long history are also produced in Western and Southern Europe.
+This can make these countries a good alternative for European buyers to source low- to mid-end products.
+Western and Southern Europe also produce some high-end products from well-known premium brands with a long history.

-Which countries will you compete with?
+Which countries are you competing with?

 China dominates the lower-end market

-Its low-cost workforce, availability of raw materials and efficient shipping to Europe compared to other Asian countries make China the most competitive supplier.
-However, the country’s rising labour costs in the last 10 years have affected its price competitiveness.
-In the coming years, disruptions following China’s trade war with the United States and the COVID-19 pandemic may also negatively impact the country’s trade performance.
+China’s strengths are its low-cost workforce, availability of raw materials and efficient shipping to Europe.
+However, rising labour costs have affected the country’s price competitiveness.
+In the coming years, China’s trade war with the United States and other disruptions may further affect exports.
 This could benefit companies from other developing countries.
+To avoid having to compete with Chinese suppliers on costs, you should differentiate and stay away from mass-produced synthetic items.

 India is a key player in cotton

-As an Eastern-European country, Poland benefits from its proximity to the Western-European market.
+As an Eastern European country, Poland benefits from its proximity to the Western European market.
 This enables suppliers to offer short delivery times.
 At the same time, labour in Poland is relatively affordable compared to Western Europe.
 Suppliers have a good understanding of the European consumer and have well-established and efficient production lines.
 In addition, products that are ‘Made in Europe’ are becoming increasingly popular.

-Turkey offers low-cost labour and is conveniently located close to the European market, allowing for relatively easy and affordable transport.
-The low costs and short lead times make locations in Turkey appealing for the manufacture of blankets and throws.
+Türkiye offers low-cost labour and is conveniently located close to the European market, allowing for relatively easy and affordable transport.
+This can make Türkiye’s manufacturers attractive based on costs and lead times.

 Which companies are you competing with?